-First-ever Allen Brain Atlas Hackathon unleashes big data API to push neuroscience forwardJune 25th, 2012 in Neuroscience /
+First-ever Allen Brain Atlas Hackathon unleashes big data API to push neuroscience forwardJune 25, 2012 in Medicine & Health / Neuroscience

 The Allen Institute for Brain Science convened the first ever Allen Brain Atlas Hackathon last week, opening its doors to a diverse group of programmers and informatics experts for a non-stop week of collaboration, learning and coding based on its public online platform of data, tools and source code.
 The event brought together more than 30 participants from top universities and institutes ranging from the Baylor College of Medicine in Houston to the Nencki Institute of Experimental Biology in Poland, as well as from start-ups and established technology companies, to develop data analysis strategies and tools based on the newly enhanced Allen Brain Atlas application programming interface (API).